Hundred Years' Croatian–Ottoman War: Time span

 There are several different variations about the exact length of the war.
 According to one group of historians, the war began with the Battle of Krbava Field in 1493, and ended with the Battle of Sisak in 1593.
 According to the other group of historians, the war lasted from the second half of the 15th century and into the entire 16th century.
 A third group of historians mark the Peace of Zsitvatorok in 1606 as the end of the war.
 By the end of war, Croatia was reduced to "Remnants of the Remnants" and its territory consisted of only 16,800 km2.

-In light of the human and territorial loss, and also from the modern Croatian Romanticist point of view, the 15th and 16th centuries were known as the "Two centuries of Croatia in mourning" (Plorantis Croatiae saecula duo carmine descripta) in the lyric-epic poem of Pavao Ritter Vitezović from 1703.
+In light of the human and territorial loss, the 15th and 16th centuries were known as the "Two centuries of Croatia in mourning" (Plorantis Croatiae saecula duo carmine descripta) in the lyric-epic poem of Pavao Ritter Vitezović from 1703.